aichemydev/Wring_docs/docs/Live Events/Get Started with Pageviews.md

 This feature is not just designed to give you the files of your tests but also the results,If you are taking a test outside the platform, you can also download your tests by clicking the corresponding download button.

-All the tests that you did during live events can be downloaded by clicking download button.
+All the tests that you did during apps can be downloaded by clicking download button.

 ![Pageview](/img/test2.png)